to 150 words </think>

 Psychological and Social Impact

 Psychologically, extreme binge drinking exacerbates mental health disorders.
-It triggers depression, anxiety, and suicidal ideation, often creating a vicious cycle where alcohol is used to self-medicate.
+So it triggers depression, anxiety, and suicidal ideation, often creating a vicious cycle where alcohol is used to self-medicate.
+Still, cognitive impairments, such as poor executive function and emotional dysregulation, further deteriorate quality of life.
 Socially, relationships crumble under the weight of broken trust, financial instability, and legal troubles.
-Cognitive impairments, such as poor executive function and emotional dysregulation, further deteriorate quality of life.
-Families may experience domestic violence or abandonment, while peers might distance themselves due to erratic behavior Still holds up..
+Families may experience domestic violence or abandonment, while peers might distance themselves due to erratic behavior And that's really what it comes down to..

 Prevention and Treatment Strategies

 Preventing extreme binge drinking requires early intervention and education.
+Recognizing personal triggers (stress, trauma, peer pressure) 2.
 Key strategies include:

-- Still, Setting strict limits or abstaining entirely
+- Setting strict limits or abstaining entirely

 - Seeking professional help through therapy, support groups, or medication-assisted treatment (MAT)